What Makes A Perfect Indian Wedding

 Though the wedding rituals vary traditionally in different parts certain rituals are followed by all.
 These include Kanyadan, a ceremony in which the bride's parents hand over their daughter to the groom and his family, tying mangalsutra around the bride's neck by the groom.
 There is also Saptapadi, the seven steps taken by the couple together soon after tying the mangalsutra and Vidai- the traditional send-off of the couple after the ceremony, an emotional moment for the bride's side.

 Weddings in any part of India are marked with a lot of revelry, fun and fanfare.
 The venue assumes a festive look with illumination, decorations and entertainments like music, dance etc all through the ceremony.
 To top all, the grand feast is served with the traditional, local and other favourite Indian cuisines.
+It’s extremely important to hire a seasoned Indian wedding photographer in the UK to cover your nuptials.
+These studios also usually cover pre wedding photography and videography as well.
+An experienced Asian wedding photographer will be aware of the customs and traditions that need to be caught on film.

 The actual venue for the ceremony can be difficult to come by, especially as the celebrations can go on for days, and the different aspects of the wedding will need to be held somewhere.
 One popular setting many couples opt for is to hire a wedding marquee.
 These beautiful canopies are perfect for those who like to decorate the room with traditional colours, materials and decor.
 They can also be hired for more than one day, making it the perfect option for this type of celebration.
 We recommend the services of Marquee Leisure, West Midlands.